Self-hosted · Open source · Free

 REST API

-Every action available in the dashboard is also available through the REST API.
-Automate ingestion, query expiry status, and integrate with your existing tooling.
+Everything in the dashboard is also available through the API.
+Add servers, query status, integrate with your tooling.

 Up and running in minutes.